How Do You Identify Policies and Procedures that are Needed?

 How many policies and procedures you develop depends on your acceptance of risk and variation within your organization.
 This acceptance of risk combined with your policies and procedures make up your governance model for how senior management manages risk.
-So how do you determine needed procedures for your company?
+How do you identify policies and procedures that are needed?

 Your employees need to know when to come to work, how long the work day is, how vacation, sick days, and holidays are used, along with a host of government mandated requirements for health, safety, and other non-discrimination rules.
 Your employee manual provides answers to these important employee policy questions.

-- Accounting Procedures to close your books, count inventory, and manage cash,
+- Accounting Policies and Procedures to close your books, count inventory, and manage cash,

 - Financial Procedures to forecast working capital needs, arrange credit, and manage risk,

-- IT Procedures to arrange data backup, network security, and disaster recovery,
+- IT Policies and Procedures Manual to arrange data backup, network security, and disaster recovery,

 - Production Procedures to detail order fulfillment, scheduling, and quality control,